- string

 Not Equals (!=)

-operator filters keys whose value is not equal to given literal.
+operator filters keys whose values are not equal to the given literal.

 It is applicable to string, number, and boolean values.